ArcosChris/BucketListApp/README.md

 # Bucket List App
-## This project was created using a HTML, CSS, Bootstrap and JavaScript.

-The purpose of this project was to be a refresh using the tools described above.
+This project was created using a HTML, CSS, Bootstrap and JavaScript.
+The purpose of this project was to be a refresher using the tools described above.

 - [Check it out here!](https://arcoschris.github.io/BucketListApp/)